Counter-Reformation: Religious orders

 New religious orders were a fundamental part of the reforms.
-Orders such as the Capuchins, Discalced Carmelites, Discalced Augustinians, Augustinian Recollects, Cistercian Feuillants, Ursulines, Theatines, Barnabites, Congregation of the Oratory of Saint Philip Neri, and especially Jesuits worked in rural parishes and set examples of Catholic renewal.
+Orders such as the Capuchins, Discalced Carmelites, Discalced Augustinians and Augustinian Recollects, Cistercian Feuillants, Angelines and Ursulines, Theatines, Barnabites, and the Congregation of the Oratory of Saint Philip Neri attempted either to be less decadent or to engage in charitable service, and set examples of Catholic renewal particularly in Southern Europe.
+The Jesuits especially worked in rural parishes.
+Most of these had been founded earlier in the 15th Century, as part of Catholic reforms before the Council of Trent.

 The Theatines undertook checking the spread of heresy and contributed to a regeneration of the clergy.
 The Capuchins, an offshoot of the Franciscan order notable for their preaching and for their care for the poor and the sick, grew rapidly.
 Capuchin-founded confraternities took special interest in the poor and lived austerely.
 Members of orders active in overseas missionary expansion expressed the view that the rural parishes often needed Christianizing as much as the heathens of Asia and the Americas.

 The Ursulines focused on the special task of educating girls, the first order of women to be dedicated to that goal.
-Devotion to the traditional works of mercy exemplified the Catholic Reformation's reaffirmation of the importance of both faith and works and salvation through God's grace and repudiation of the maxim sola scriptura emphasized by Protestants sects.
+Devotion to the traditional works of mercy exemplified the Catholic Reformation's reaffirmation of the importance of both faith and works and salvation through God's grace and repudiation of the maxim sola fide emphasized by Protestants sects.
 Not only did they make the Church more effective, but they also reaffirmed fundamental premises of the medieval Church.

 The Jesuits were the most effective of the new Catholic orders.
 An heir to the devotional, observantine, and legalist traditions, the Jesuits organized along military lines.
 The worldliness of the Renaissance Church had no part in their new order.
-Loyola's masterwork Spiritual Exercises showed the emphasis of handbooks characteristic of Catholic reformers before the Reformation, reminiscent of devotionalism.
+Loyola's masterwork Spiritual Exercises showed the emphasis of handbooks characteristic of Catholic reformers before the Reformations, reminiscent of devotionalism.

 Jesuits participated in the expansion of the Church in the Americas and Asia, by their missionary activity.
 Loyola's biography contributed to an emphasis on popular piety that had waned under political popes such as Alexander VI and Leo X. After recovering from a serious wound, he took a vow to "serve only God and the Roman pontiff, His vicar on Earth."
 The emphasis on the Pope is a reaffirmation of the medieval papalism, while the Council of Trent defeated conciliarism, the belief that general councils of the Church collectively were God's representative on Earth rather than the Pope.
 Taking the Pope as an absolute leader, the Jesuits contributed to the Counter-Reformation Church along a line harmonized with Rome.